FEntwumS/docs/docs/developer_guide/netlist_viewer/api_information.md

-# API information for frontend developers
+# Backend API information for frontend developers

 ## Format of the layouted netlist
 The returned JSON document is formatted as ELK-JSON.
 The exact specification may be found